Melikdom of Kashatagh: Demise

-The Kashatagh Melikdom fell in the early 1730s.
-This began the onward demise of the Armenian population in the region as persecution of Armenians increased due to lack of self determination and Kurdish tribes were moved into the region from Iran as part of the resettlement policies of Shah Abbas I to fortify the borders of the Safavid Empire.
+The Armenian population of Kashatagh left in the years 1730–1750.
+A number of settlements in the district were abandoned by the second half of the 18th century.
 It was later included in the Karabakh Khanate.
-Following the Russo-Persian Wars, this area would then become part of the Zangezur Uyezd of the Elisabethpol Governorate of the Russian Empire.
+By the end of the 18th century and the beginning of the 19th century, most of the abandoned Armenian villages were populated by Kurdish and Turkic nomads.
+It is not known when the last members of the princely Melik-Haykazyan family left Kashatagh, but some of their descendants were living in Shaki, Kutaisi, and elsewhere by the early 19th century.
+Following the Russo-Persian Wars, this area became part of the Zangezur Uyezd of the Elisabethpol Governorate of the Russian Empire.
 By the time the Russians arrived, the indigenous Armenians of the region only had a significant population left in Lachin.

-However, the Lachin villages were also subsequently abandoned by their Armenian population and the area became part of Red Kurdistan until 1929.
-Starting in the 1930s, this area was administered as a part of Soviet Azerbaijan until the First Nagorno-Karabakh War when Armenia occupied the region until the 2020 Nagorno-Karabakh War when it was returned to Azerbaijan.
+The Armenian population of Lachin left during the Soviet period and the other villages in the Lachin district were also subsequently abandoned by their Armenian population.
+During that time, the area became part of Red Kurdistan until 1929.
+Starting in the 1930s, this area was administered as a part of Soviet Azerbaijan until the First Nagorno-Karabakh War when Armenia occupied the region.
+After the 2020 Nagorno-Karabakh War, the Lachin District was returned to Azerbaijan.

 Legacy

 Kashatagh is home to 30 churches and chapels built between the 4th century and the beginning of the 18th century.
-Tsitsernavank Monastery is an example of Armenian Culture in the region.
-There are numerous Khachkars, palaces, and Armenian tombstones in the region which were left behind by the melikdom.
+Tsitsernavank Monastery is an example of Armenian culture in the region.
+There are numerous khachkars, palaces, and Armenian tombstones in the region which were left behind by the melikdom.